bcaffo/LittleInferenceBook/manuscript/05_variation.md

 This is very useful, since we don't have repeat sample means to get its variance directly using the data.
 We already know a good estimate of {$$}\sigma^2{/$$} via the sample variance.
-So, we can get a good estimate of the variability of the mean, even though we only get to observer 1 mean.
+So, we can get a good estimate of the variability of the mean, even though we only get to observe 1 mean.

 Notice also this explains why in all of our simulation experiments the variance of the sample mean kept getting smaller as the sample size